 At 5:45pm we will do a short skills clinic highlighting a feature of the course that many riders may either struggle with or be unfamiliar with.
 For example barriers, off-cambers, run-ups, and unique cornering.

 At roughly 6:00pm we will gather at the determined start line and do a sighting lap of the course.
 This is usually a slow all together lap ride of the course.
 Many riders will use this time to take a final look and mimic proper race lines in the course.

 Following the sighting lap all riders will gather back up on the start line and after conferring will decide upon a set # of race laps.
 After that riders will start and do a race simulation on the course.
 Timing, result, and splits are not recorded.
 After riders hangout and are encouraged to help course teardown and clean-up.

 7am - Arcola Elementary

 Saturday Mornings are a lot like Wednesdays in the fact that we like to head out and stay together at a pre-determined pace.
 Many riders use Saturday mornings to get in extra miles, so mileage usually hits 30-50miles on a Saturday.
 We always set the plan on Saturday mornings via our Facebook page.
-We try to connect with the Shop Ride that starts at Summit City Bicycles along the way to increase our numbers and offer some different paces if needed.
 Once summer hits, expect longer rides and different routes.